 - value for money.

 Quality control by BMZ is important, as it allows auditors from outside the company to evaluate our projects from a different vantage point.
-The eighth external quality control audit took place in 2020.
-Because of the Joint Procedural Reform, under which BMZ revised the commissioning processes in dialogue with the implementing organisations between 2015 and 2019, the focus this time was on the audit criteria of value for money and plausibility of the use of instruments.
-GIZ and BMZ analyse the results and discuss any necessary steps.
-This ensures transparency and a joint understanding of our cooperation arrangements and helps us to continually improve the quality of our work.
+The ninth external quality control audit took place in 2021, focusing on the audit criteria of value for money and the objectives system.
+GIZ and BMZ analyse the results and discuss any necessary further steps.
+This ensures a shared understanding of our cooperation arrangements and helps us to continually improve the quality of our work.

 Learning and innovation